erasmus-without-paper/ewp-specs-api-imobility-tors/endpoints/get.md

 Summary
 -------

-This endpoint allows the client (usually the sending HEI) to retrieve specific Transcripts of Records from the receiving HEI.
+This endpoint allows the client (usually the sending HEI) to retrieve Transcripts of Records for specific Incoming Mobilities from the receiving HEI.

 Request method